Nuitka/Nuitka/Developer_Manual.rst

   Code under construction.
 We publish commits there, that may not hold up in testing, and before it enters develop branch.
-Factory may have severe regressions frequently, and commits become **rebased all the time**, so do not base your patches on it, prefer develop branch for that.
+Factory may have severe regressions frequently, and commits become **rebased all the time**, so do not base your patches on it, please prefer the ``develop`` branch for that, unless of course, it's about factory code itself.

 * Feature Branches